bryanram2024/Worlde/README.md

 ### Prerequisites

 First you must download the necessary libraries to get the program running!
+As of this guide, it will direct you on how to download the libraries on a Mac device.
 1. npm
   ```sh
   npm install npm@latest -g